EFavDB/dotfiles/README.md

 ## .files

-These are my dotfiles, i.e. configurations of shell and other programs, targeted for Ubuntu (Linux Mint 17.3 Cinnamon 64-bit).
+These are my dotfiles, i.e. configurations of shell and other programs, targeted for Ubuntu (I'm on Linux Mint 17.3 Cinnamon 64-bit).
 The setup and workflow is covered in detail in
 [this blog post](http://efavdb.com/dotfiles).